Soumen044/DSP.college.Website-FE/README.md

 ## 📖 Overview

-This static frontend represents the homepage design for **Dasnagar Government Polytechnic College**—created as a major project during the 5th semester of the **Information Technology Engineering (ITE)** diploma program under **WBSCTE**.
+This static frontend represents the homepage design for **Dasnagar Government Polytechnic College**—created as a Internship project during the 3rd semester of the **Information Technology Engineering (ITE)** diploma program under **WBSCTE**.
 A clean, responsive layout ideal for academic presentations or prototyping.

 ---